Bakery level 2 and Level 3

 Career opportunities for Level 3 students include: test and development baker; artisan craft baker; cake decorator; technical representative; quality controller; research and development; and self-employment/starting your own business.

-You can also progress to our foundation degree in Bakery and Confectionery Technology or consider degrees in Food Development and Innovation, Hospitality Business Management or Culinary Arts Management, all available at UCB.
+You can also progress to our foundation degree in Bakery and Confectionery Technology or consider degrees in Food and Nutrition, Hospitality Business Management or Culinary Arts Management, all available at UCB.

 The team at hired@UCB – our student placement and careers service – can help you with advice, information and guidance in finding a job.
 It can help you develop your work-related skills.